Harmonic and Schr\"odinger functions of polynomial growth on gradient shrinking Ricci solitons: Introduction

 An $n$-dimensional \emph{gradient shrinking Ricci soliton (or shrinker)} (see \cite{[Ham]}) is a triple $(M, g, f)$ of $n$-dimensional smooth manifold $M$, Riemannian metric $g$ and a smooth potential function $f$ on $(M,g)$, such that

 where $\text{Ric}$ is the Ricci curvature of $(M,g)$ and $\text{Hess}\,f$ is the Hessian of $f$.
-The shrinking Ricci soliton, natural generalization of the Einstein manifold, can be viewed as the self-similar solution to the Ricci flow \cite{[Ham]}.
+The shrinker, generalization of the Einstein manifold, can be viewed as the self-similar solution to the Ricci flow \cite{[Ham]}.
 So its geometric structure is an important subject in the Ricci flow theory.